ptsteadman/notebook/essays/gray-man-style.md

 The little advice on the internet for minority gray men seems to echo the advice given to black men in everyday life: try to be dismissed.
-One writer points to a Vice article where two British men discover that Hi-Vis Vests Gets You Into Everything For Free.
+One writer points to a Vice article where two British men discover that "Hi-Vis Vests Get You Into Everything For Free".
+[26]

-Assuming one actually has good intentions, could the gray man concept be of use?
-While a lot of the core idea of gray man is deeply fucked in the American context, perhaps gray man could be adapted by those looking to help during a disaster, or the political left.
-Might the black blog be complemented by a gray bloc, a group that seeks to blend into protests even though it contains some of the most dedicated activists?
-Could gray man be a good identity for a person who is sick of competing in the attention economy?
+So, while the political left or humanitarians might want to adopt the gray man concept and create a 'gray bloc' to complement the black bloc, I think the gray man concept is dead on arrival as a progressive tool, at least in the American context.
+At best, I think the gray man could be a good identity for someone sick of competing in the attention economy, and would rather focus on the meaning economy.

 ---